GolemMilk/NuTremo/README.md

 This documentation is distributed WITHOUT ANY EXPRESS OR IMPLIED WARRANTY, INCLUDING OF MERCHANTABILITY, SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE.
 Please see the CERN-OHL-S v2 for applicable conditions.

+This circuit gives the guitar a trèmolo effect.
+The JFET gate is energized according to the resistance value that varies with the flickering of the light.

+Most of the parts are control units.
+The R7 constant is responsible for adjusting the trèmolo speed.

+NE555P emits PWM, but is connected to the LED anode of U1 through an integrator and three LPFs.
+Adjusting U1 is the most difficult.
+I think that the most beautiful trèmolo can be achieved by placing a pink high-brightness LED and a CDs cell close together, handmade.

+The C13 is set at 4700p for a mellow frequency for tremolo.